bacadra/pulsar-bib-finder/README.md

 # bib-finder

-in progress...
+The package help to find and insert bib-entry key to document.
+Multiple .bib files can be used.
+The fuzzy-finder is used to look up entry.

-# TODO
+# Knowed issue

-* bib parser do not work correctly if there is only one entry in file
+* bib-parser (@hygull/bibtex) do not work correctly if there is only one entry in file.
-* bib parser can not read entry if value is multiline
+* bib-parser (@hygull/bibtex) can not read entry if parameter is multiline.
-* increase the width of window or print multiline
+* increase the width of window or print multi line.
-* spaghetti code...

 ## See another bacadra packages...